 - 75% of cassowary attacks resulted from humans feeding the birds

 - 71% of the time, cassowaries charged.
 They used their dangerous claws in only 15% of incidents

 - 22% of cases were cassowaries defending themselves or eggs, the rest were the result of humans proactively trying to approach the birds

 - 7 cassowary attacks (3%) led to serious injuries, a single attack led to a fatality (after this study was completed another cassowary fatality occurred in Florida)

 It’s that last bullet point that has led to so much attention.
 Snakes kill 81,000 to 138,000 people annually from their bites.
 Crocodiles kill 1,000 people annually.
 Even hippos kill 500 people a year!

-But physical birth deaths are rare.
-In fact, the ostrich and the cassowary are the only birds worldwide that have caused known physical death to humans!
+But physical bird deaths are rare.
+In fact, the ostrich, the chicken, and the cassowary are the only birds worldwide that have caused known physical death to humans!
 Given that bird attacks that result in fatalities are so rare, let’s examine the two cases where cassowary attacks led to fatality.